Pinafore/ml-hw/project/assign.md

 Undergrads
 ==================

+If you're in the undergrad section of the course, you have two choices:

-Elect before the midterm to use the graduate grading scheme (i.e., only midterm and project).
+* Elect before the midterm to use the graduate grading scheme (i.e., only midterm and project).
 If you take the final, it replaces the midterm.
 You must do the project no matter what, and the final exam is optional.

-If after the midterm you think that you want to do a project, you can either join an existing group (organize via Piazza) or create a new group.
+* If after the midterm you think that you want to do a project, you can either join an existing group (organize via Piazza) or create a new group.
 If you create a new group, schedule a meeting with me.

 Meeting with Professor
 ==================